Is-Ammar/push_swap_tester/README.md

     -   Scores the efficiency of the sorting solution.
 6.  **Output**:
     -   Displays detailed results for each test.
+    -   Saves failling cases in a file .

 * * * * *